illumos/ipd/ipd/0037/README.md

 After this has been done, a second phase would be to incrementally extend the existing log page, controller identify, and related output processing based on the experience in the first.
-The exact break down
+The exact split will be based on the what we determine from the actual work that's done.